-Using whole eggs instead of just the yolk, makes homemade mayonnaise practically fail-proof and extra easy.
-Read on to see how we make the tastiest and easiest mayonnaise in less than 10 minutes!
+How to make mayonnaise in less than 10 minutes!
+Using whole eggs instead of just the yolk, makes this homemade mayonnaise recipe practically fail-proof and extra easy.
+Jump to the Whole Egg Mayonnaise Recipe

-The ingredients are simple — we bet you even have them in your kitchen right now.
-You will need an egg, Dijon mustard, red or white wine vinegar, some salt and a neutral flavored oil.
+The ingredients to make mayo are simple — we bet you even have them in your kitchen right now.
+You will need the following:

-A+J’s Tip: You can use olive oil, but it can be a little overpowering so use one that’s light and fruity and consider only replacing half of the oil called for in the recipe with olive oil and use something more neutral for the rest.
+You can use olive oil, but it can be a little overpowering so I prefer to use a brand that’s light and fruity.
+I think robust or spicy olive oils would be too much.
+You might also consider only replacing half of the oil called for in the recipe with olive oil and use something more neutral for the rest.

 There are a few ways to make mayonnaise.
-We use our food processor, but an immersion blender, regular blender or making it completely by hand work.
-(Expect tired arms and strong biceps if you do choose to do it by hand).
-(See these tips from The Kitchn for making a mayonnaise recipe with an immersion blender)
+We use our food processor with the small bowl attachment, but an immersion blender or making it completely by hand will work.
+(Expect tired arms and strong biceps if you do choose to do it by hand.)

 Room temperature ingredients are best when making mayonnaise at home.
 If you’re not able to wait for the egg to come to room temperature, submerge it in lukewarm (not hot) water for a couple of minutes.